 When you created the Azure Static Web Apps instance and asked it to watch your main branch, a GitHub Action was generated for you.
 The GitHub Action listens for commits and pull requests to your repository's main branch.
 Then when the GitHub Action detects these changes, it builds and publishes your app.

 You may remember when you created the Azure Static Web Apps resource that you provided the folder location for your API.
 You provided the default value of api.
 However, since you didn't have an API in the api folder at that time, Azure Static Web Apps didn't attempt to publish an API.

 Now, everything changes.

 The folder .github/workflows contains your GitHub Action file.
 The file contains the settings for the locations of your web app, API, and build artifacts.
 The locations you chose when you created your Azure Static Web Apps resource are now located in this file, as shown below:

-app_location: '/Client' # App source code path api_location: '/Api' # Api source code path - optional output_location: 'wwwroot' # Built app content directory - optional
+app_location: 'angular-app' # App source code path api_location: 'api' # Api source code path - optional output_location: 'dist/angular-app' # Built app content directory - optional

 Trigger the GitHub Action